21 CFR Part 820 Relation to Cybersecurity

 • Effective cybersecurity management requires a commitment from the organization’s leadership.
 This provision emphasizes the role of management in establishing a quality policy and allocating resources to meet regulatory requirements.

-• Management must ensure that cybersecurity considerations are integrated into the quality management processes and that accountability exists at every stage of the product lifecycle.
+• Management must ensure that cybersecurity considerations are integrated into the quality management processes and that accountability exists at every product lifecycle stage.

 Integrating Cybersecurity into the Quality Management System